Athens is a city with many museums, such as the famous Acropolis Museum. An overview of the 12 best museums in Athens:

 1. Byzantine Museum

-This Byzantine and Christian Museum is one of the most important museums in the world on Byzantine art.
+This Byzantine and Christian Museum is one of the most important and best museums in the world on Byzantine art.
 Here you will find rare objects, statues, notebooks and paintings from the Byzantine era.
 These works of art do not only come from Greece, but come from all over the world.
 This museum was built in 1914, but was completely renovated in 2004.
 The museum is located in a large villa.

 - Location: 22 Vasilissis Sofias Avenue Athens